 - Organize and track SEO projects in a team dashboard.

-Ahrefs offers four paid plans; each plan includes different SEO tools and prices range from $99 to $999 per month.
+Ahrefs offers four paid plans.
+Each plan includes different SEO features and usage limits.
+And prices range from $99 to $999 per month.

 Reviewers like AnswerThePublic because it generates a high volume of keyword ideas for any topic you type into the search bar and it organizes these keywords by “type.”
 For example, you could search “renewable energy,” and it’ll populate:

 - Question-based keywords (“Which renewable energy to invest in?”)